 eToro looks like it can provide a pretty good service if you are interested in day trading, especially if you want to use their social trading (share matching or mirroring) tool CopyTrader.
 Personally though, day trading isn’t for me – I know that the best way to generate my long term wealth is to maximise my savings rate and continue to invest long term into boring and low management fee index funds and ETFs – so I don’t really see the point of the social trading tool at all (it actually kind of sounds like the blind leading the blind to me).

 What about using eToro for buy and hold investing?
-Well it is brokerage free, but there are also a lot of ‘hidden’ fees and charges, such as currency conversion fees and foreign exchange spreads.
+Well, it is brokerage free for stock trading, but there are also a lot of ‘hidden’ fees and charges, such as currency conversion fees and foreign exchange spreads.
 Since the trading is all done in USD, this hits you twice – once on the way in (deposits) and then again on the way out (withdrawals) – this effectively gives them a brokerage cost of around 1-2%, plus whatever their exchange rate is.
-You can also only buy US listed stocks, which complicates tax and accounting if you want to buy Aussie or other global shares through US listed ETFs.
-Ultimately, the number of drawbacks for eToro exceeds any potential benefit to me, so I won’t personally be using it.

 Do you use eToro or have you been researching it for shares trading?
 Let us know your experience in the comments below!